Hiring the wrong person sucks…

 Stacks of books have been written about hiring the right person.
 If you hire enough people in your career, eventually you’ll experience some frustration with a hire that doesn’t work out.
-You thought you hired “A”, but you got “C”…
+You thought you knew how to hire right, but you got “C” player instead…

 We all seem to know that hiring mistakes cost a lot of money and frustration, and yet we continue to hire the same way and expect different results.

-Your hiring process covers everything from employment branding and advertising for candidates, to keeping new employees past their first year anniversary.
+If you’re going to hire right your hiring process will cover everything from employment branding and advertising for candidates, to keeping new employees past their first year anniversary.